The photography industry is very dynamic and is very flexible in what all elements can be utilized during a photoshoot.

 The reflectors are the best friends of the photographer as these allow them to mould the light in the way they desire.

-With various types of reflectors available in the market, it is important to understand the use of them.
+With various types of reflectors available in the market, it is important to understand their use.

 You can learn their usage by learning some basics and daily practice.
 The more you experiment with their shapes, sizes, and angles, the more easily you will be able to manipulate their use.